qiboteam/qibocal/doc/source/tutorials/api.rst

     parameters = experiment.parameters_type.load(dict(nshots=1024))

-After defining the user can perform the acquisition using ``experiment.acquisition`` which accepts the following parameters:
+After defining the parameters, the user can perform the acquisition using ``experiment.acquisition`` which accepts the following parameters:

-* params (experiment.parameters_type): inputs parameters for the experiment
+* params (experiment.parameters_type): input parameters for the experiment
 * platform (qibolab.platform.Platform): Qibolab platform class
 * qubits (dict[QubitId, QubitPairId]) dictionary with qubits where the acquisition will run